 Trail Running Shoes

 If moving fast trumps all else, you should consider a trail runner.
-Shoes like the Altra Lone Peak and Hoka Speedgoat have gained significant popularity over the past few years for being the ultimate lightweight option and are a common sight on thru hikes like the PCT and AT.
+Shoes like the Altra Lone Peak and Hoka Speedgoat have gained significant popularity over the past few years for being the ultimate lightweight option and are a common sight on thru-hikes like the PCT and AT.
 That said, keep in mind that these types of shoes are not traditional off-trail or backpacking footwear.
 Trail runners are flexible and super comfortable, but they don’t provide much in the way of ankle support when you’re carrying a heavy load and generally have minimal toe and underfoot protection.
 For hikes on established trails or for experienced minimalist trekkers, however, a trail runner remains an excellent option.
-We’ve included a couple great hybrid trail running and hiking options in this article, but for a complete breakdown, see our article on the best trail running shoes.
+We’ve included a couple great hybrid trail running and hiking options in this article, but for a complete breakdown, see our round-up of the best trail running shoes.
+And for a deeper dive into the differences, check out our article on Hiking Shoes vs. Trail Runners.

 Approach Shoes

-The third option has a relatively narrow focus: climbers or hikers that need a grippy shoe to tackle steep rocky terrain.
-Many rock climbers will use an approach shoe on the hike in (hence, the “approach” name), and swap out to a true climbing shoe when the going gets vertical.
-Approach shoes are easy to spot: They have a large rubber toe rand and a sticky, low-profile rubber compound underfoot for maximum grip on rock.
-The shoes can be plenty comfortable on day hikes, especially a crossover style like the La Sportiva TX4 Evo, but aren’t what we typically recommend as a daily driver or backpacking pick—though one of our editor's does know someone who hiked the entire AT in TX4s.
-The treads aren’t as secure on muddy hiking trails and they’re generally not as comfortable underfoot for long trail days.
-If, however, your day hikes include a lot of scrambling or low grade rock climbing, an approach shoe is an excellent choice.
+The third option has a relatively narrow focus: climbers or hikers who need a grippy shoe to tackle steep and rocky terrain.
+Many rock climbers will use an approach shoe on the hike in (hence the “approach” in the name) and swap out to a true climbing shoe when the going gets vertical.
+Approach shoes are easy to spot: They have a large toe rand and a sticky, low-profile rubber compound underfoot for maximum grip on rock.
+The shoes can be plenty comfortable on day hikes, especially a crossover style like the La Sportiva TX4 Evo, but aren’t what we typically recommend as a daily driver or backpacking pick—though one of our editors does know someone who hiked the entire AT in TX4s.
+The tread isn't as secure on soft surfaces like mud, and approach shoes generally aren't as comfortable underfoot for long trail days.
+If, however, your day hikes include a lot of scrambling or low-grade rock climbing, an approach shoe is an excellent choice.

 Weight

 Arguably, the most important change in modern hiking shoe technology is the movement to lightweight designs.
 Tough but thin fabrics and a shift from over-the-ankle boots to low-top shoes have made putting on major miles a lot easier.
 It’s no surprise most thru-hikers now choose a hiking shoe over a traditional leather boot.
-Most of the shoes on our list weigh 2 pounds or less for a pair—by comparison, a backpacking boot like the Asolo TPS 520 tips the scales at nearly 4 pounds.
+Most of the shoes on our list weigh 2 pounds or less for a pair—by comparison, a backpacking boot like the Asolo TPS 520 GV Evo tips the scales at around 4 pounds.
 And on your feet, the weight is even more apparent.
 True, the drop in ounces sometimes impacts long-term durability, but there are still a number of compelling hiking boots for traditionalists and those needing the extra support.
-For most, a lightweight shoe is a much better partner for day hikes, peak bagging and minimalist overnighters.
-And as long as the rest of your gear is equally light, there are very few sacrifices.
+For most, a lightweight shoe is a much better partner for day hikes, peak bagging, and minimalist overnights.
+As long as the rest of your gear is equally light, there are very few sacrifices.

 Hiking shoes (group hiking above alpine lake)